ibm-maximo-dev/maximo-swift-restclient/README.md

 }
 ```

-#### Disconnect from Maximo
+#### Disconnect from Maximo Asset Management

-* End the user session with Maximo after you are done.
+* End the Maximo Asset Management user session, when you are done.

 ```swift
 mc.disconnect()
 ```

-### Create a new Work Order (MXWODETAIL)
+### Create a new work order (MXWODETAIL)
-The following instructions show how to create a new work order by using the Maximo REST SDK.
+The instructions contained in this section show how to create a new work order record by using the Maximo REST SDK.

-#### Get a Work Order set
+#### Get a work order ResourceSet
-Using a previously obtained instance of the MaximoConnector object, perform the following operations:
+Using a previously obtained instance of the MaximoConnector object, you can use the following statement:

 * Get the ResourceSet for the MXWODETAIL object structure.